ellenpham/API-Webserver-LocalTourBooking/readme.md

 ### UserRole model

 The `UserRole` model is associated with the `roles` table in the database.
 The relationship with `User` model is one-to-many relationship.
+One role can be assigned to zero or many users, but one user can only have one and only one role.

 The association is established using the below code: